weberswords/aquaman/README.md

 1. On any Linux hosts that doesn't have docker, install Docker.
-Recommend to use Ubuntu.
+Recommend to use Ubuntu (I'm using ubuntu:18.04).
 2. Run Jenkins [Master] and a Jenkins agent containers - both can be found in Docker Hub.
 (Note, use jenkins/jenkins:lts for the master due to plugin issues if you use the latest, jenkins/jnlp-slave for the agent.)
 3. Create a Jenkins Pipeline that builds a Docker image (any image) from the Jenkins Agent, jnlp-slave.